 Experimentation

 1) Start the desired print using the printer’s user interface.
 To do this, press the knob to the get to the menu.
 Navigate and select “Print from SD”.
 Locate your print and start.
+USB Interface with the printer should only be used to update firmware and perform diagnostics; it should never be used while using the plasma generator to prevent damage to the computer.

 2) Allow for printer to preheat.